 The next shift is handled by my son who tends to sleep a little later and isn’t so good with the feeding aspect.
 So he gets to job of taking the puppy out to potty, going for a walk and then good old fashioned play time.

 Each child is given a task that builds around their talents.
 Doing this allows them to shine with little effort on their part and keeps their enthusiasm for caring for their new puppy for years to come.
 Everyone their thing like getting up early to let the puppy out, enjoying long walks, or grooming your dog.
 Speaking of grooming, one new essential dog product I have found is from Zoop.
 Puppies and dog can get smelly between baths and Zoop has the best natural Between Baths Freshening Spray.

 I hope you find these new puppy tips helpful for adding your furry family member.
 I have included a new puppy checklist below as well to make preparation easier.

 Printable New Puppy Checklist

 What do you need to bring a puppy home?
-Everything on the list is pretty self-explanatory.
+Everything on the new puppy list is pretty self-explanatory.
 You can look it over and go ahead and check off anything that you may not need (such as a baby gate).
 When it comes to your new puppy checklist, don’t skip the flea treatment which can be used to treat any current fleas you may not see and as a preventative treatment against fleas and ticks.
 It is a must have to make sure you don’t get a flea infestation which could spread to your whole home if you have carpets.
 If you get a puppy, you will NEED chew toys so don’t skip those either!